centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/discovery/services-discovery.md

 ```

 **Custom variables** gives you the capability to create some custom macros.
 Here
-an example to have dynamic threshold according the disk size:
+is an example to have a dynamic threshold according to disk size:

 ``` perl
 my $total_gb = $total$ / 1000 / 1000 / 1000;